 Baby rests under your arm, facing toward your breast.
 Their body is supported by pillows, so they’re raised to your breast, and their head and neck are supported by your hand.

-This position works well for moms who had a c-section delivery or are tandem nursing.
+This position works well for parents who had a c-section delivery or are tandem nursing.

-Both mom and baby are semi-reclined tummies to tummies, with the baby on top.
+Both parent and baby are semi-reclined tummies to tummies, with the baby on top.

-This position works well if mom has oversupply or a forceful letdown.
+This position works well if the breastfeeding mom has oversupply or a forceful letdown.

-Both mom and baby are lying down in bed facing each other.
+Both parent and baby are lying down in bed facing each other.

-This position is great for naptime and nighttime feedings and moms recovering from birth, both vaginal deliveries, and c-sections.
+This position is great for naptime and nighttime feedings and parents recovering from birth, both vaginal deliveries, and c-sections.

 Worried about your baby’s latch?
-We want all moms to feel confident about their breastfeeding experience.
+We want all parents to feel confident about their breastfeeding experience.
 We’re here to answer your questions and help you find solutions.